AbdoulGafarouZOUNGRANA/AbdoulGafarouZOUNGRANA/README.md

 I'm a Computer Science Engineering student at **École Mohammadia d’Ingénieurs (EMI)**.
 I’m really passionate about **cybersecurity**, **AI**, and everything related to tech and problem-solving.

-I recently joined **IT Academy** in the Competition Cell, where I get to learn, practice and challenge myself with people who share the same passion.
+I recently joined **IT Academy** in the Competition Cell, where I will learn, practice and challenge myself with people who share the same passion.

 Besides tech, I'm also a **content creator** with **30K+ followers on TikTok**, mainly sharing football-related edits.
 Tech and creativity both matter to me, and I like growing in both worlds.